ArctosDB/documentation-wiki/_documentation/catalog.markdown

 ## Collection Type

-`Collection .
-Collection_Cde VARCHAR2(5) not null`

-Code applied to a collection that provides context for types of parts and attributes that the collection will use.
-Exploring the "filter" option of [Attribute Type](http://arctos.database.museum/info/ctDocumentation.cfm?table=CTATTRIBUTE_TYPE) or [Part Name](https://arctos.database.museum/info/ctDocumentation.cfm?table=ctspecimen_part_name) will provide an idea of how a collection type has been used.

 Public? | Required? | Editable? | Max Length | Value Code Table | What it does
  -- | -- | -- | -- | -- | --
 No | Yes | No | 5 | [ctcollection_cde](http://arctos.database.museum/info/ctDocumentation.cfm?table=ctcollection_cde) | Links collection catalogs to collection-type-specific code tables.

+Code applied to a collection that provides context for types of parts and attributes that the collection will use.
+Exploring the "filter" option of [Attribute Type](http://arctos.database.museum/info/ctDocumentation.cfm?table=CTATTRIBUTE_TYPE) or [Part Name](https://arctos.database.museum/info/ctDocumentation.cfm?table=ctspecimen_part_name) will provide an idea of how a collection type has been used.

 [//]: # (See https://github.com/ArctosDB/documentation-wiki/issues/209)